Native Methods¶

 </natives>

-element contains one or more native
+The natives element contains one or more native elements for each

 native method in the kit.
-The native
+The native element contains two required

-specifies the qualified name of the native method
+attributes: qname specifies the qualified name of the native method

-specifies the native id formatted as "kitId::methodId".
+and id specifies the native id formatted as "kitId::methodId".
 In

-this example, the kitId for kit foo
+this example, the kitId for kit foo is 6, and the native method

 methodIds are 0, 1, and 2.